 TOP1630 has been designed to deliver long-term efficacy, improving both signs and symptoms of DES by effectively treating the underlying inflammation.
 It targets several important kinases (P38, Src family kinases (Src & Lck) and Syk) involved in the signalling cascade in inflammatory diseases.
 TOP1630 has demonstrated an excellent activity profile in vitro and in vivo, including in models of human disease, and it has been shown to synergistically inhibit key pathways involved in innate and adaptive immunity.

 TOP1630 has been designed to act locally at surface of the eye, where the inflammation occurs, following topical delivery using eye drops.
-The drug is taken up and retained by the target inflammatory cells but otherwise has low bioavailability which, together with the natural physiology of the eye, means that the rest of the body is unlikely to have a significant exposure to the drug.
+When administered as an eye drop, the drug is taken up and retained by the target inflammatory cells but otherwise has low bioavailability which, together with the natural physiology of the eye, means that the rest of the body is unlikely to have a significant exposure to the drug.
 This reduces the likelihood of use-limiting side-effects occurring, as commonly seen with currently available treatments, allowing TOP1630 to be used as an effective long-term treatment.

 TopiVert intends to seek an industry partner to complete the development of TOP1630 beyond the current POC study and to undertake the global commercialisation of the product.